Operator Fractional Brownian Sheet and Martingale Differences: Abstract

 \section{Abstract}

-In this paper, inspired by the fractional Brownian sheet, we first introduce the operator fractional Brownian sheet.
-Then, based on the martingale differences, we give a weak approximation of the operator fractional Brownian sheet.
+In this paper, inspired by the fractional Brownian sheet of Riemann-Liouville type, we introduce the operator fractional Brownian sheet of Riemman-Liouville type, and study some properties of it.
+We also present an approximation in law to it based on the martingale differences.